annotation/stam/extensions/stam-transpose/README.md

 underneath, one pointing at *"know "* and *"and"* in resource C, and the other pointing at *"know "* and *"and"* in resource A.

-Note that if we were to select the text selection *"and understand"* (blue and purple) in resource C, then the transpose function needs to fail if we ask it to map it to either resource A or B. Similarly, if we select *"Everything we know"* (uncoloured and green) in resource A and ask to transpose it to resource C, then that too would fail because "Everything" is not part of the transposition that created resource C.
+Note that if we were to select the text selection *"and understand"* (blue and purple) in resource C, then the transpose function needs to fail if we ask it to map it to only either resource A or B. It can only succeed if we allow it to map freely to both resources, which *MUST* be allowed as well by the transpose function.
+Similarly, if we select *"Everything we know"* (uncoloured and green) in resource A and ask to transpose it to resource C, then that too would fail because "Everything" is not part of the transposition that created resource C.

 ## Limitations